karlseguin/http.zig/readme.md

     }
     // various options for tweaking response object .response = .{
-        // Similar to request.buffer_size, but is currently only used for
-        // buffering the header (unlike the request one which CAN be used for
+        // Used to buffer the response header.
-        // body as well).
-This MUST be at least as big as your largest
+        // This MUST be at least as big as your largest individual header+value+4
-        // individual header+value (+4 for the colon+space and the \r\n)
+        // (the +4 is for for the colon+space and the \r\n)
-        buffer_size: usize = 4096,
+        header_buffer_size: usize = 4096,

+        // Used to buffer dynamic responses.
+If the response body is larger than this
+        // value, a dynamic buffer will be allocated.
+It's possible to set this to 0,
+        // but this should only be done if the overwhelming majority of responses
+        // are set directly using res.body = "VALUE"; and not a dynamic response
+        // generator like res.json(..);
+        body_buffer_size: usize = 32_768,

         // The maximum number of headers to accept.
         // Additional headers will be silently ignored.